 Dunn et al. (1967) from Philips Petroleum Company provided a method, a combination of crystallization and fraction to separate CNB isomers in order to obtain high purity of o-CNB and p-CNB.
-The presence of a binary eutectic mixture at 33.5 wt% p-CNB and 66.5 wt% o-CNB can obtain maximum recovery of p-CNB from a mixture comprising on 66 wt% p-CNB, 32 wt% o-CNB, 1 wt% m-CNB, and 1wt% di-CNB cooled to the eutectic temperature approximately 14°C and p-CNB was crystallized in there.
-After removal of the para crystals, the mother liquor was fractioned to increase the concentration of o-CNB and cooled to the eutectic temperature 14°C again to get the ortho crystals.
+The crystallization technique cannot completely separate o-CNB and p-CNB into their pure form.
+From a mixture of these isomers, only one component is readily separated in pure form by crystallization, depending on the composition of mixture.
+After removal of the para crystals, the mother liquor was fractioned to increase the concentration of o-CNB and cooled to the eutectic temperature 14 °C again to get the ortho crystals.
 By operating in this process, the need of a eutectic depressant was eliminated due to the change of mixture component to the other side of eutectic point.

-Guo et al. (2005) studied selective adsorption of p-CNB from an aqueous mixture containing p-CNB and o-CNB by the used of HZSM-5 zeolite as an adsorbent.
+Guo et al. (2005) studied selective adsorption of p-CNB from an aqueous mixture containing p-CNB and o-CNB by the use of HZSM-5 zeolite as an adsorbent.
 The objectives of this work were to treat the wastewater containing CNBs with a degradable technique.
 The result revealed that maximum adsorption amounts of p-CNB were higher than those of o-CNB in HZSM-5 zeolite.
 The adsorption capacity of HZSM-5 zeolite was approximately 4 mol/unit cell to get maximum concentration of p-CNB.
-The purity of 97.6% p-CNB and 95.2% o-CNB was achieved from the appropriate adsorption.
+The purity of 97.6 wt% p-CNB and 95.2 wt% o-CNB was achieved from the appropriate adsorption.

-Guo et al. (2009) investigated selective adsorption and separation of p-CNB and o-CNB by the used of silicate-1 zeolite as an adsorbent.
+Guo et al. (2009) investigated selective adsorption and separation of p-CNB and o-CNB by the use of silicate-1 zeolite as an adsorbent.
 The result showed that p-CNB was preferentially absorbed in the zeolite intersections with acid sites.
 The key factors in controlling adsorption rate constants of CNBs in the silicalite-1 zeolite are the adsorption temperature and adsorption amounts.
 Adsorption rate constants and equilibrium adsorption amounts of o-CNB are lower than those of p-CNB in silicalite-1 zeolite.
-Under the optimal adsorption condition, the purity of 94.9% p-CNB and 96.1% o-CNB can be recovered.
+Under the optimal adsorption condition, the purity of 94.9 wt% p-CNB and 96.1 wt% o-CNB can be recovered.